 Up Close and Personal: Scuba Divers And Astronauts

 Often the only way to study an environment in detail is to have people on the ground, or in the water.
 However, there is no air to breathe in space, and humans cannot survive the cold temperatures and radiation from the sun.
 Space suits were designed to provide protection and life support, enabling humans to explore outer space, the Moon and Mars.
 These suits protect Astronauts from the extreme environment of outer space, allowing humans to explore these environments on the ground.
 At Pavilion Lake, a team of expert scuba divers explore the lake bottom using air tanks and dry suits to provide life support, and protection from the cold water (4ºC or 40ºF, even in the summer!).
 Scuba divers conduct underwater experiments and can obtain samples for scientists to study at the surface, much like astronauts obtained samples for Earth based scientists during the Apollo missions.
 However, divers can only safely dive to the shallow parts of Pavilion Lake, and can only stay underwater for a short time before they run out of air.
 Pavilion Lake is large, and mapping the entire lake using scuba would be extremely difficult due to its size and depth (60m, 200ft).
-Divers were the main method to study the microbialite structures until 2008 and are still an integral part of PLRP science, however, because of these restrictions, PLRP needed a new tool to map and explore Pavilion Lake and turned to DeepWorker submersibles in 2008.
+Due to these restrictions, PLRP needed a new tool to map and explore Pavilion Lake and turned to DeepWorker submersibles in 2008.

 Covering ground: Deepworker and The Lunar Electric Rover

 Rovers will be an important part of the next Lunar mission, and will also be involved in the exploration of Mars.
 Rovers allow us to reach remote areas and cover more ground than many individual walking astronauts could explore.
 At Pavilion Lake, Deepworker submersibles enable our scientists to map and explore the deepest parts of the lake, and cover much more area underwater than was previously possible with scuba divers.
 Deepworker is also equipped with HD video cameras, so the scientists who make observations underwater can compare their observations with back room scientists after their dive.
 Deepworker is also equipped with a sampling arm, allowing microbialite retrieval from the deepest depths of the lake.
 The submersibles can communicate with the surface to assist with navigation, and are capable of calling divers from a support boat to retrieve samples from shallower depths.
-Deepworker has provided substantial and exciting scientific returns to the team in its first year of deployment and the mission in 2009 will build and expand on our initial results.
-We are as excited as ever to work with Nuytco and deploy these submersibles to explore Pavilion Lake!
+Deepworker has provided substantial and exciting scientific returns to the team.